Top Pennsylvania Personal Injury Verdicts of 2010, Part 2

 The jury found that the proper compensation for Mr. Decker’s losses was $2.8 million and that $5 million was necessary to compensate Mr. Gillingham.

-The lawyers at Purchase, George & Murphey, P.C. have an established track record of trying civil cases.
-To meet with Tim George or Eric Purchase and discuss your Erie injury case, call today: 814-580-5017/toll free 877-505-9548.
-The consult is free and we won't charge a fee in your injury case unless we recover money for you.
+The personal injury lawyers at Purchase, George & Murphey, P.C. have an established track record of trying civil cases.
+To meet with Tim George or Eric Purchase and discuss your Erie injury case, call today: 814-833-7100 / toll free 814-833-7100.
+The consult is free and we won’t charge a fee in your injury case unless we recover money for you.